Nilpotent $n$-tuples in $SU(2)$: Homotopy type of

-Since we've shown that $B(q, Q_{2^{q+1}})$ is the classifying space of an amalgamated product of finite $2$-groups, its rational homology vanishes (or, more precisely, homology with coefficients in any ring in which $2$ is invertible), as does that of $BQ_{2^{q+1}}$.
-This implies that the left vertical arrow is a rational homology isomorphism and thus so is the right vertical arrow.
+\begin{proof} Since we have shown that $B(q, Q_{2^{q+1}})$ is the classifying space of an amalgamated product of finite $2$-groups, its homology with coefficients in any ring in which $2$ is invertible, vanishes, as does that of $BQ_{2^{q+1}}$.
+This implies that over such a ring the left vertical arrow is a homology isomorphism and thus so is the right vertical arrow.
+The second part of the statement follows from the integral cohomology ring computations in \cite[Theorem 4.2]{lowdim} \end{proof}